Can you make any money with a pet daycare business?

 • Bath products and more

-With a curated collection of quality products, you could increase how much pet owners buy from your business each year.
+With a curated collection of quality products, you could increase how much pet owners buy from your pet care business each year.

 The pet industry is big business and shows no signs of slowing down anytime soon.
-There is an opportunity for motivated entrepreneurs to find their niche in the business.
+There is an opportunity for motivated entrepreneurs to find their niche in the pet care business.

 Consider if your location is a good choice for a pet daycare and if pet care appeals to you enough to do it every day.